xyjprc/hon/README.md

 For example, if the patter [Shanghai, Singapore] -> [Tokyo] appears 500 times and [Zhenjiang, Shanghai, Singapore] -> [Tokyo] happened only 3 times, and min-support is 10, then [Zhenjiang, Shanghai, Singapore] -> [Tokyo] will not be considered as a higher-order rule.

 This parameter is useful for filtering out infrequent patterns that might be considered as higher-order rules.
+Setting a reasonable min-support can (1) considerably decrease the network size and the time needed for computation and (2) potentially improving representation accuracy by filtering out noise.
+Discussion of this parameter (how it influences the accuracy of representation and the size of the network) is given in the supporting information of the paper.

+>If do not want to use this filter, set the value as 1.

 ##### min-length-of-trajectory
 Trajectories shorter than the given value are discarded during preprocessing.
 Useful for filtering out inactive individuals.
 > If do not want to use this filter, set the value as 1.

+##### digits-for-testing
+The last given steps in each trajectory are not used to for network construction (reserved for testing).
+> If want to use full trajectories, set this value as 0.
+> max-order + digits-for-testing should be smaller or equal to min-length-of-trajectory.

 ### 2. Network wiring